oneoffcoder/rpa/source/index.rst

 .. warning::

     This book is a ``work-in-process`` and more information and learning content will be included in the future.
+This book does not aim to be technically and languistically correct (though we try).
+It is meant to be a quick, but effective, way to learn how to read, write and speak Hmong using the RPA writing system.

 .. toctree::
    :maxdepth: 2